GetStream/stream-video-js/CONTRIBUTING.md

 ## PRs

 - CI checks are running on PRs, please pay attention to them, and fix issues in case an action fails
-- Many sample applications are deployed to a preview environment, you can check your changes there as well, check the relevant action's output for links (some application are internal, and only available to Stream developers)
+- Many sample applications are deployed to a preview environment, you can check your changes there as well, check the relevant action's output for links (some applications are internal, and only available to Stream developers)
 - (internal) documentation is deployed to the [staging docs site](https://staging.getstream.io/video/docs/), you can check your changes there as well

 ## Release flow (internal)